michael-olufemi/LunarAgent/README.md

 # AI Agent for a Simulated Lunar Agriculture Pod

-This project is an autonomous AI agent for managing a lunar agriculture pod.
-It detects environmental and image-based anomalies, makes realistic decisions, runs metagenomics workflows, and provides actionable reports.
-The agent can screen for plant pathogens and query research articles for detected pathogens.
+This project provides an autonomous AI agent designed to manage and monitor a simulated lunar agriculture pod.
+The agent integrates environmental sensor data, plant image analysis, and metagenomics workflows to ensure optimal plant health and system stability in a closed lunar environment.

+The agent continuously monitors environmental conditions such as temperature, humidity, and CO₂ levels using sensor data.
+When anomalies are detected, it can autonomously trigger corrective actions, such as activating fans or adjusting atmospheric composition, to maintain optimal growing conditions for plants.

+In addition to environmental monitoring, the agent analyzes plant images to detect color anomalies, such as yellowing or loss of green signal.
+These visual cues can indicate nutrient deficiencies, water stress, or disease.
+The agent automatically flags problematic images and generates detailed color analysis reports to assist with diagnostics.

+For pathogen detection, the agent processes metagenomics sequencing data (16S and ITS amplicon files) to screen for plant pathogens.
+It identifies actionable threats, recommends treatments, and logs all actions taken.
+The agent can also query scientific literature and databases for information on detected pathogens or environmental issues, providing users with relevant research and context.

+Users can interact with the agent through a command-line chat interface or a Streamlit dashboard.
+The agent responds to queries, provides anomaly detection results, reviews logs, and offers actionable recommendations.
+All decisions and anomalies are logged for traceability and follow-up.

+This project is intended for research, simulation, and prototyping of autonomous agricultural management systems for space habitats.
+Its modular design allows for easy extension to new ssensors, plant species, and workflows.

 ## Project Directory Structure